 Fifthly, if we look at the Government of Singapore today, we will find many ministers who are trained in economics.
 Tharman Shanmugaratnam, Chan Chun Sing, Ong Ye Kung, Heng Swee Keat and Lawrence Wong are some examples.
 Why is that so?
 I believe it is due to the cumulation of the first four benefits.
 A lot of sound policy making benefit from application of economics concepts.

 The study of economics is vital to helping us understand the world and even solving problems such as climate change requires very strong micro and macro economics knowledge.
 The knowledge of economics presents us with a toolbox that can help us tackle a wide range of issues and formulate strategies or policies to achieve objectives.
-That's why I think learn JC economics is so beneficial.
+That's why I think learning JC A Level or IB economics is so beneficial.